uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/OS/OS.5.2-Thread_Communication.md

 * Stacks
 *  Message queues, Mailboxes and Pipes

-Some of these are ideal for particular use cases, to determine which ITC protocol might best fit an application, refer to the *Data Passing* guidelines table in [1].
-More information on the implementation of each primitive can be found in the api guides (links below the table [1]).
+Some of these are ideal for particular use cases, to determine which ITC protocol might best fit an application, refer to the *Data Passing* [guidelines table](https://docs.zephyrproject.org/latest/reference/kernel/index.html#data-passing).
+More information on the implementation of each primitive can be found in the api guides (links below the [table](https://docs.zephyrproject.org/latest/reference/kernel/index.html#data-passing)).

 ### **2.2 General Message Queues**

 In this tutorial, we will focus on implementing a message queues between threads.
 As they can be typically be used for a wide range of applications, it is a good starting point for learning ITC in Zephyr.
-The api guide can be found here [2].
+The api guide can be found [here](https://docs.zephyrproject.org/latest/reference/kernel/data_passing/message_queues.html).

 What is a message queue?